numpy/numpy/doc/source/reference/arrays.nditer.rst

 Iterating Over Arrays
 *********************

 The iterator object :class:`nditer`, introduced in NumPy 1.6, provides many flexible ways to visit all the elements of one or more arrays in a systematic fashion.
-This page introduces some basic ways to use the object for computations on arrays in Python.
+This page introduces some basic ways to use the object for computations on arrays in Python, then concludes with how one can accelerate the inner loop in Cython.
 Since the Python exposure of :class:`nditer` is a relatively straightforward mapping of the C array iterator API, these ideas will also provide help working with array iteration in C.

 Single Array Iteration
 ======================